Gurutzi Arregi

-Gurutzi Arregi Azpeitia (November 12, 1936 - May 6, 2020) was a Spanish ethnographer.
+Gurutzi Arregi Azpeitia (12 November 1936 - 6 May 2020) was a Spanish-Basque ethnographer.
 She was the director of the Ethnographic Research Group Etniker-Bizkaia, which systematically collects ethnographic materials of the Basque Country.
 She was a co-founder and also worked in the Labayru Fundazioa.
 Arregi coordinated the Ethnographic Atlas of the Basque Country.

 Early life and education

-Gurutzi Arregi Azpeitia was born in Lemoa, Biscay, November 12, 1936.
+Gurutzi Arregi Azpeitia was born in Lemoa, Biscay, on 12 November 1936.
 Her father was Daniel Arregi from Lemoa and his mother was Arantzazu Azpeitia from Areatza.
 Gurutzi was the oldest of six siblings.
 Due to the Spanish Civil War, the family had to leave Lemoa.
 After living in Enkarterri and Deusto, the family arrived in Durango when Gurutzi was about four years old, remaining there until she moved to the Orue residence in Euba.

 Arregi graduated in Political Science and Sociology at the University of Deusto.
 At the same university, she received her doctorate with the thesis, Función de la ermita en la vecindad tradicional de Bizkaia (Function of the hermitage in the traditional neighborhood of Bizkaia).